ukansas-wic/ukansas-wic.github.io/README.md

 ## 💌 Contact

-If you have any questions or need assistance, please reach out to us at [contact](mailto:ukansaswic@gmail.com).
+If you have any questions or need assistance, please reach out to us [here](mailto:ukansaswic@gmail.com).

 ---